 If the urine has dried, a black light can illuminate areas where cat urine is present.
 Cat urine will be found on horizontal surfaces such as carpet and bedding while cat spray will be on vertical surfaces including walls, doors, windows and cupboards.

 Neutering reduces the tomcat smell of urine due to felinine as well as prevents a number of diseases and unwanted kittens.

 Avoid ammonia-based products

-Do not use products which contain ammonia, as it is component of cat urine, using ammonia-based products can encourage cats to urinate or spray on the cleaned area.
+Do not use products which contain ammonia, as it is a component of cat urine, using ammonia-based products can encourage cats to urinate or spray on the cleaned area.